Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_CAN/docs/README.md

 2. Isolated buses
 3. Include screw terminal and DB-9 connectors for CAN outputs
 4. Place all components on top of the board
-5. Minimal routing on the bottom layer.
+5. Minimal routing on the bottom layer

 ## Pin Configuration
 The pin out on the double stack DB-9 connector is...